emc-mongoose/mongoose-helm-charts/README.md

 >Note: `master` branch is used to store charts code, and `gh-pages` branch as charts repository.

+0) Ensure that all changes were committed and pushed
 1) Ensure that the `version: <X.Y.Z>` is changed in `Chart.yaml`
 2) Ensure the new version documentation is ready
 3) Merge to the `master` branch